samuelroiz/Pymaceuticals_DA/README.md

 ![Total of Tumor Volume Female v Male](https://github.com/samuelroiz/Pymaceuticals_DA/blob/main/Images/Gender_Avg_Tumor_pyplot_pie.png)

-It shows the number of mice that survived evenly at time points.
+The charts show the number of mice that survived evenly at time points.
 It also displays gender does not play a role in drug and tumor growth rate.